JavaWebStack/Docs/docs/framework/orm/index.md

 Utility - If this feature is not included the developer will not be limited in options but needs to write more code to achive the same code

-Decision - A utility feature which forces some sort of convention on the user and should thusly be overwritable.
+Decision - A utility feature, which forces some convention on the developer and should, thusly, be overwritable.

 ### Relation Mapping